Yair Rosenberg

-Yair Rosenberg is an American journalist who is currently a staff writer at The Atlantic, where he has written the Deep Shtetl newsletter since 2021.
+Yair Rosenberg is an American journalist who is currently a staff writer at The New York Times writing about religion for their National section.

-Formerly a senior writer at Tablet magazine, he covers politics, culture, and religion, and is a regular speaker and commentator on antisemitism in the modern era and on strategies to combat abuse on online platforms.
+Formerly a staff writer at The Atlantic, where he wrote the Deep Shtetl newsletter beginning in 2021, and previously a senior writer at Tablet, where he covered politics, culture, and religion, and is a regular speaker and commentator on antisemitism in the modern era and on strategies to combat abuse on online platforms.

 Education

-Rosenberg attended Harvard University, where he graduated magna cum laude in 2012.
-While at Harvard he worked for The Harvard Crimson.
+Rosenberg went to Yeshiva University High School for Boys.
+He attended Harvard University, where he graduated magna cum laude in 2012.
+While at Harvard, he worked for The Harvard Crimson.
 His academic work won awards from the Harvard Center for Jewish Studies.